b8horpet/toh_tmp/README.md

   ToH(N-1, B, A, C)
 ```

-Suppose `ToH(N, A, B, C)` solves the problem in N depth, by moving discs from A to C with the help of the B auxilary rod.
-If we want to move a disc at N depth, the problem can be reduced to solving the problem of N-1 depth using the auxilary rod as target first, moving the now topmost disc to the destination, and solving again for N-1 depth moving from the auxilary rod to the destination.
+Suppose `ToH(N, A, B, C)` solves the problem in N depth, by moving discs from A to C with the help of the B auxiliary rod.
+If we want to move a disc at N depth, the problem can be reduced to solving the problem of N-1 depth using the auxiliary rod as target first, moving the now topmost disc to the destination, and solving again for N-1 depth moving from the auxiliary rod to the destination.

 By this recursive statement of the solution the base case will be N=1 where only the starting rod top disc will be moved to the destination rod.
 This is equivalent in the above stated pseudocode base case, as N=0 it will do nothing, making N=1 only the one desired step.